International-Data-Spaces-Association/IDS-testbed/minimum-viable-data-space/MVDS.md

 3️⃣ Optional and additional components, such as a metadata broker, an app store, a clearing house, or a vocabulary provider, can be added to the MVDS to extend its functionality and enable more advanced features, such as searching for data sets.

-The MVDS provides a starting point for experimenters to create a functional Dataspace that can be customized and expanded as needed to meet specific requirements.
+The MVDS provides a starting point for experimenters to create a functional data space that can be customized and expanded as needed to meet specific requirements.

 ![Minimum Viable Data Space](../pictures/MVDS-Visual1.png)